 There is a great number of institutional and discipline-specific repositories in Germany, which are maintained mostly by universities and research institutes.
 As of July 2015, OpenDOAR registers 172 OA institutional repositories.
 The German Initiative for Network Information (DINI) is supporting a national repository infrastructure.

 DOAJ indexes 354 German Open Access journals.
 These journals are hosted in part by OA journal platforms, in part by research institutions and learned societies.
 Important platforms which host OA Journals are: Copernicus Publications, Digital Peer Publishing NRW, German Medical Science, Living Reviews.
+The Directory of Open Access Scholarly Resources (ROAD) currently lists 49 Scholarly Blogs.
+Germany is indexed to have the highest number of scholarly blogs.

 The big research organisations and many institutions of higher education have Open Access policies.
 ROARMAP registers 22 OA policies.